ankit3388/ankit3388/README.md

 <!--
 **ankit3388/ankit3388** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## 💫 About Me
+# Hello!
+I am Ankit Kumar, passionate about competitive programming and backend development.
+Proficient in C++, C, and JavaScript and working Knowledge of Python , I enjoy tackling complex problems.
+In the professional realm, I navigate Node.js with Express.js, creating efficient and scalable backend solutions.
+Excited about the endless possibilities in technology, I'm ready to take on new challenges and contribute innovative solutions.
+I'm currently looking to explore the domains of Machine Learning and AI.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...